emagiz/emdocs/referenceguide/custom-error-message-activator.md

+# Custom error message activator
-Generates and throws a custom error message each time a message arrives.
+#### Generates and throws a custom error message each time a message arrives.
 Generates and throws a <code>CustomErrorMessage</code> each time a message arrives.
 The text of the error message is dynamically created using a SpEL expression that is evaluated on the incoming message.

 This can be used to trigger the error handling of the message flow with an error message that contains useful information for locating the problem.
 For example, when throwing a custom error message in a flow that is exposed as a web service, this custom error is send back to the caller as a <i>SOAP fault</i>.